 ArcGIS Online Feature Layer Updater Workspace

 We built an automation that allows the ArcGIS Online feature layer updater workspace to access the WebSocket message sent out by the first workspace.
-The result is the ArcGIS Online feature layer is constantly updated with real-time water level data.
+As a result, the ArcGIS Online feature layer is constantly updated with real-time water level data.

 Connecting it all With WebSockets